-- 1. On the Columns tab of the Edit Table dialog, select the column that you want to delete. - If you are creating a new table, you can manage columns on the Edit Columns screen of the Create Table wizard. - 2.
-Click Delete Column X
+- On the Columns tab of the Edit Table dialog, select the column that you want to delete.

+If you are creating a new table, you can manage columns on the Edit Columns screen of the Create Table wizard.

+- Click Delete Column .

 The column is removed from the list.

+- 3. Click Apply or OK to save your changes.